 This product review will go over the quality, installation, fitment, and function of the Perrin crank pulley.

-The Perrin crank pulley improves performance and increases throttle response while also saving weight.
+The Perrin crank pulley improves performance and increases throttle response, while also saving weight.
 It is a replacement for the heavy stock pulley that comes on the Subaru BRZ, Scion FRS, or Toyota 86.
 The stock pulley weighs nearly 5lbs and the Perrin alternative is almost 4lbs lighter!
 Changing out the crank pulley to a lightweight alternative like the Perrin, is a cost effective upgrade.
+Consider coupling this with a Perrin cold air intake and a Perrin inlet hose for best results.

 While the changing out a pulley is not a difficult task, it does take some strength to remove the OEM pulley.
 It also helps to be familiar with how the accessory belts route through the various components, as you must remove it to install the pulley.
 Perrin includes detailed instructions that start with removing the accessory belt.
 Once the belt is removed, the car must be on the ground and placed into 6th gear.
 Now comes the hard part of removing the stock crank bolt.
 Using a 22mm socket and breaker bar (and probably an extender) you will have to muscle the crank bolt loose.
 Turn the breaker bar counter clockwise to loosen the crank bolt and be careful not to slip, as you could potentially hit a radiator hose or some other part of the car.